 To maintain good health in captivity, platypus must be free to swim and explore their burrow system to approximate conditions in the wild.
-It is likely that any prolonged confinement or direct connection to a recording cable would cause severe stress, the major cause of death in captive platypus (Whittington, 1991).
-Therefore, we used an implanted telemetry device with one or three channel capability (DSI, St. Paul, MN, USA) and an array of six telemetry receivers, two placed underwater in the tank and four placed under the burrow system.
-This system continuously transmitted electroencephalogram (EEG), electrooculogram (EOG) and electromyogram (EMG) while the platypus was active and inactive, in the burrow and underwater.
+It is likely that any prolonged confinement or direct connection to a recording cable would cause severe stress, the major cause of death in captive platypus.
+Therefore, we used an implanted telemetry device with one- or three-channel capability (DSI, St Paul, MN, U.S.A.) and an array of six telemetry receivers, two placed underwater in the tank and four placed under the burrow system.
+This system continuously transmitted EEG, electro-oculogram (EOG) and electromyogram (EMG) while the platypus was active and inactive, in the burrow and underwater.
 The frequency response of the system was 0.5-100 Hz (sampling rate of 500/Hz/channel).
-We recorded continuously with the three-channel system in one implanted animal (a 1.5 Kg male) for two weeks and derived the sleep duration and periodicity measurements from this recording.
-This animal was videotaped continuously for 48 hours prior to implantation and for 72 hours starting 11 days after implantation.
-We videotaped sleep behavior in a second animal (a male), then implanted it with EEG telemetry electrodes, but it died within 24 hours of implantation, so its physiological data were of limited use.
-We recorded ECG with a one channel telemetry system and videotaped behavior in a third animal, also for a two-week period.
+We recorded continuously with the three-channel system in one implanted animal (a 1.5-kg male) for two weeks, and derived the sleep duration and periodicity measurements from this recording.
+This animal was videotaped continuously for 48 h prior to implantation and for 72 h starting 11 days after implantation.
+We videotaped sleep behavior in a second animal (a male), then implanted it with EEG telemetry electrodes, but it died within 24 h of implantation, so its physiological data were of limited use.
+We recorded the electrocardiogram (ECG) with a one-channel telemetry system and videotaped behavior in a third animal, also for a two-week period.
 This animal was used for the Poincaré analysis.
-A fourth unimplanted animal was also visually observed and videotaped during sleep for 12 hours.
-Arousal threshold testing was done during the long duration EEG recording study and on the fourth unimplanted animal (a 0.9 Kg female).
+A fourth unimplanted animal was also observed visually and videotaped during sleep for 12 h.
+Arousal threshold testing was done during the long-duration EEG recording study and on the fourth unimplanted animal (a 0.9-kg female).

-For implantation, animals were anesthetized with 30 mg ketamine mixed with 1.3 mg xylazine/Kg.
-Screw electrodes were placed over the motor cortex (Krubitzer et al., 1995; Siegel et al., 1977) for EEG recording.
-EOG was recorded from a pair of electrodes inserted through the conjunctiva of the right eye.
-EMG was recorded from electrodes threaded through the dorsal neck muscles.
-ECG was recorded from thoracic electrodes.
+For implantation, animals were anesthetized with 30 mg ketamine mixed with 1.3 mg xylazine/kg.
+Screw electrodes were placed over the motor cortex for EEG recording.
+The EOG was recorded from a pair of electrodes inserted through the conjunctiva of the right eye.
+The EMG was recorded from electrodes threaded through the dorsal neck muscles.
+The ECG was recorded from thoracic electrodes.
 All electrodes were connected to a three-channel telemetry device inserted subcutaneously in the back region or, in the case where just ECG was recorded, attached externally to the fur on the back.
 Signals were recorded polygraphically and on a Racal tape recorder along with a digital time code.
-Power spectra and Poincaré plots were calculated with a CED digitizing and analysis system sampling at 100 Hz on all channels.
-(Cambridge, England).
-Poincaré plots give an indication of the amplitude of respiratory and other sources of beat-to-beat heart rate varibility.
-The dispersion of points is maximal in nonREM sleep but is minimal in REM sleep due to a loss of the respiratory related hert rate rhythmicity (Raetz et al., 1991).
+Power spectra and Poincaré plots were calculated with a CED digitizing and analysis system (Cambridge, U.K.) sampling at 100 Hz on all channels.
+Poincaré plots give an indication of the amplitude of respiratory and other sources of beat-to-beat heart rate variability.
+The dispersion of points is maximal in non-REM sleep but is minimal in REM sleep owing to a loss of the respiratory-related heart rate rhythmicity.